section-engineering-education/engineering-education/content/articles/SendRedirect-in-Servlet-Collaboration/index.md

 ### An example of how to use the SendRedirect method
 We'll make a program with the following pages to demonstrate how to use the SendRedirect method:
 #### A JSP login page.
- This page includes a login form as well as a paragraph indicating that the information entered is incorrect.
+ This page includes a login form and a paragraph indicating that the information entered is incorrect.
 #### Servlet page.
  This page will assist us in determining whether the user's credentials are valid.
 The user's browser will get directed to the home page if the entered details are correct.
 If not, a login page will be displayed, and a message will pop up to show that the user has entered incorrect information.
 #### Home page in HTML.